Pierre666/aws-serverless-workshops/WebApplication/5_OAuth/README.md

 1. Using your preferred text editor, open the **config.js** file.

-1. From the Cognito User Pools console, copy the client app id for the **UnicornManager** application as the value of the **userPoolClientId** property.
-You can find the application id in the **App clients** menu of the Cognito console.
+1. From the Cognito User Pools console, copy the client app id for the `UnicornManager` application as the value of the `userPoolClientId` property.
+You can find the application id in the `App clients` menu of the Cognito console.

-1. Change the value of the **region** property to the region you are using for this workshop.
-For example, I'm using **us-east-2**.
+1. Change the value of the `region` property to the region you are using for this workshop.
+For example, `us-east-2`.

-1. Still in the Cognito User Pools console, open the **Domain name** page and copy the custom prefix in the value for the **authDomainPrefix** property.
-In our sample, this was `wildrydes-sapessi`.
+1. Still in the Cognito User Pools console, open the `Domain name` page and copy the custom prefix in the value for the `authDomainPrefix` property.
+In our sample, this was `wildrydes-{username}`.

-1. Finally, open the CloudFormation console and select the pre-requisites stack we created at the beginning of this lab.
-With the stack selected, use the bottom section of the window to open the **Outputs** tab.
-Copy the value of the **WildRydesApiInvokeUrl** output variable to the **invokeUrl** property - this value should look like this: `https://xxxxxxxxx.execute-api.xx-xxxxx-x.amazonaws.com/prod`
+1. Finally, get the API Gateway you had created during [module 4](../4_RESTfulAPIs).
+The endpoint would be like the following: `https://xxxxxxxxx.execute-api.xx-xxxxx-x.amazonaws.com/prod`

 1. Next, we need to copy the files we just modified to the S3 bucket that hosts our static website.
-We created the bucket in step #5 of this lab and it should be called **unicornmanager-&lt;username&gt;**.
-You can use the AWS CLI or the management console with a compatible browser to upload the files.
+We created the bucket in step #5 of this lab and it should be called `unicornmanager-username`.
+You can use the AWS CLI or the AWS Management Console with a compatible browser to upload the files.

 ##### AWS CLI

 1. With a terminal, navigate to the **UnicornManager** directory in the lab material folder.